Spydr06/amethyst/shard/README.md

 - lazy
 - dynamically typed

-language majorly inspired by Nix and NixOS and is implemented as a strict superset of `nix`.
-It therefore shares most core principles with the well-established nix package manager and linux distribution.
+language majorly inspired by Nix and NixOS.
+It is however not intended to copy `nix`.
+Shard shares many core principles but adds other language features upon them and is implemented as a minimal and easy to embed standalone library.

 ## TODO: